 sending it to emeraldchallenge@quarrying.org.

 It is recommended that you use the submissions template as your guide for completing your submissions.
-Submissions will be accepted in word or pdf document format, alternatively, a voice-recorded summary can also be provided.
+Submissions will be accepted in Word or PDF document format, alternatively, a voice-recorded summary can also be provided.
 Voice recordings should be 7-8 minutes long.

 Ensure that your initial submission includes all the aspects listed within the criteria.